How to Install Windows 10 on VMware Workstation

 Step 4

-To use an original Windows 10 license in the virtual machine, type your key in the relevant section.
-Please click on “I don’t have a product key” as the license key is not required for testing virtual operating system installations.
+To use a genuine Windows 10 license in the virtual machine, type your key in the relevant section.
+Click the “I don’t have a product key” option, as there is no need for a license key in test virtual operating system installations.

 Step 5

-Select the version of Windows (Pro) you want to install and click Next.
+Select the Windows version (Pro) you want to install and click Next.

 Step 6

-To accept the Windows 10 license agreement, check the “I accept the license terms” option and click Next.
+To accept the Windows 10 license agreement, select “I accept the license terms” and click Next.

 Step 7

-Click on Custom: Install Windows only (Advanced) to perform a clean installation of Microsoft Win 10.
+Click Custom: Install Windows only (Advanced) to install a clean Microsoft Windows 10.

 Step 8

 Click New to configure the VMware virtual disk.
-To use the entire disk, leave the Size field at its default value and click the Apply button.
+To use the entire disk, leave the Size at the default value and click the Apply button.

 Step 9